 The Engineering & the Built Environment Student Council in the Faculty represents the interests of the student body.
 The EBESC and its counterparts in other faculties are concerned with promoting the academic and social interests of the students they represent.
-The 2015/2016 Chair of the undergraduate student council is Dominic Schorr (SCHDOM007@myuct.ac.za) and the Vice-Chair is Ms Khensani de Klerk (DKLKHE001@myuct.ac.za).
-Further information concerning the Council is obtainable from the EBESC Office, Room 337 Menzies Building.
+A Faculty Postgraduate Student Council represents the specific interests of postgraduate students.